Where to start

 Our brief guide to the Library catalogue [PDF] outlines the main features of the catalogue and how to search for e-resources.

-Search here for information on our manuscript collection, with records made available through the National Archives.
-We have over 1000 manuscripts, dating from the tenth to the twentieth centuries, with material on antiquities, local history and heraldry.
+Search our records via The National Archives ‘Discovery’ catalogue (see our archival repository entry in TNA for a general overview).
+We have over 1000 manuscripts dating from the tenth to the twentieth centuries, with material on antiquities, local history and heraldry.

 The Society’s archives date from 1717 and include minute books, correspondence, papers read at meetings and proposal papers for Fellows.
 As yet there is no online catalogue for our archives, so please direct your enquiries to the Library ([email protected]).